FengboMa/docs.spectraguru/docs/Analytics_Page/Derivative_Analysis.md

 ## How to use

-0. In the analytics page, after processing your data, select “Spectra Derivation” from the drop-down menu on the left sidebar.
+0. In the analytics page, after processing your data, select “Spectral Derivation” from the drop-down menu on the left sidebar.
 1. Select which normalization method you would like to use, if any.
 So far, only min/max normalization is offered for derivative analysis.
 2. Finally, adjust the Savitzky-Golay parameters (window length and polynomial order) for the derivation process.
 This will be used to systematically derive your spectra by fitting them to polynomial curves (for more about Savitzky-Golay, see our documentation on [Smoothing](/docs.spectraguru/docs/Processing_Page/Processing_Feature/Smoothing/)).
     - Window length (defaults to `11`): Should be odd.
 Smaller values are typically better for noisy data, and larger values are typically better for data with sharp peaks.